 I think your best bet is to go to an outlet mall as they tend to have better brands than the general mall stores but are still sometimes offering just as good prices.
 Alternatively, there’s TJ Maxx and Saks Off 5th and whatever other stores there are like that.posted over 4 years ago

-asos! i used to shop f21 alot but the quality of their clothing is not that great. i find the quality of asos things much better!posted about 4 years ago
+asos! i used to shop f21 alot but the quality of their clothing is not that great. i find the quality of asos things much better!posted over 4 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 H&M is higher quality but still inexpensive, try the clearance rack at Urban Outfitters too.
 I am a huge fan of TJ Maxx & Marshalls, they always have trendy styles there like F21 and are still fairly inexpensive, also really good brand names and much higher quality.

 I also hit up the sale racks at Saks Off 5th (found a silk cashmere sweater for $20!) and Lord & Taylor, also Lord & Taylor sends out wicked good coupons if you sign up for their emails.

 I’m totally on your boat.
 I’m in my early teens as well.
 I wouldn’t brag or anything but I do have an okay style.
 I shop at forever21 but the quality of their clothing is pretty cheap.
 That’s okay for me – just because I only wear the clothes like five times – depending on trends and stuff.
 Of course some pieces I wear a lot – like a pair of shorts, or thigh highs.